 If a student is ill or experiences a personal or family emergency that would prevent the student from taking a scheduled assignment, assessment or reassessment, the student must request an excused absence.
 Students shall make this request to the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students).
-The decision to grant an excused absence is at the sole discretion of the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students).
+The decision to grant an excused absence is at the sole discretion of the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA student and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students).
 Should a student not provide requested documentation, or should a student fail to inform the Associate Dean of Academic and Student Affairs (or Director, Nurse Anesthesia Program for DNPNA students) within the timeframes specified below, an excused absence may be denied, and the student will receive a No Pass "NP" for that assignment, assessment, and/or reassessment.
 Falsification of documentation is considered a violation of the College's Standards of Professional Conduct and will result in disciplinary action up to and including termination.
 Requests for excused absences may only be granted for the five (5) following reasons: